groverj3/wgbs_snakemake/README.md

 One advantage of running this through Snakemake is that it intelligently handles threading and replaces completed processes up to the number of cores specified at run-time.
-Individual options for the steps are mostly hard-coded, as this is intended for reproducibility of our particular workflow.
-However, options for the thread count for each step are conigurable in the .yaml file.
+However, options for the thread count for each step are configurable in the .yaml file.

 ## Getting Started
 Edit the .yaml file to include your sample IDs (excluding extensions,